Postgraduate Program in Contemporary, Esthetic & Implant Dentistry: Level I, Lecture and Laboratory Series

 Robert Margeas, D.D.S., Adjunct Professor, Department of Operative Dentistry, University of Iowa College of Dentistry; Board Certified by the American Board of Operative Dentistry.
 Dr. Margeas is a Diplomate of the American Board of Aesthetic Dentistry and a Fellow of the Academy of General Dentistry and International Team of Oral Implantologists (ITI).
 He has written numerous articles on esthetic and implant dentistry, and lectures and presents hands-on courses nationally and internationally on those subjects.
 He serves on the Editorial Advisory board of Inside Dentistry, Compendium, and is a contributing editor to Dentistry Today and Oral Health in Canada.
 Dr. Margeas maintains a full-time private practice focusing on comprehensive restorative and implant dentistry in Des Moines, Iowa.

 Edwin A. McGlumphy D.D.S., M.S., Associate Professor, Restorative and Prosthetic Dentistry, The Ohio State University College of Dentistry.
-As a full time prosthodontic faculty member, Dr. McGlumphy is responsible for all aspects of pre-doctoral and postdoctoral dental implant education at The Ohio State University College of Dentistry.
-He has also served as principal investigator for multiple studies on implant component properties and implant clinical trials.
+Dr. McGlumphy has served as principal investigator for multiple studies on implant component properties and implant clinical trials.
 This work has led to over 30 publications and $3.5 million in extramural funding.
 Dr. McGlumphy has been a reviewer for the Journal of Prosthetic Dentistry and the Journal of Oral and Maxillofacial Implants.
 He has a private practice limited to implant prosthodontics and lectures internationally in the field of implant dentistry.
 Dr. McGlumphy has served as a consultant and/or has received research support from Nobel Biocare, 3i Implant Innovations, Stryker, Astra Tech, and Zimmer Dental.

 Fred McIntyre, D.D.S., M.S., Clinical Professor Emeritus of Restorative Dentistry at SUNY Buffalo; Diplomate, American Board of Prosthodontics.
 Dr. McIntyre has been active in research, and has published several articles in refereed publications and has lectured on the subject of occlusion and esthetics at all levels of dental education.
 He is a consultant for Great Lakes Orthodontics and Chief of Prosthodontics at Buffalo VA Hospital.